impaler/blog/posts/i3-wm.md

 An easy way to add configuration to your system in i3 is to use [binding modes](https://i3wm.org/docs/userguide.html#binding_modes).
 Its a basic way to implement a prompt like option for an action that allows key modifiers in a new context.
 Just like most configurations have $mod+r for resize...

-So for switching inbetween the xrandr configurations you generate becomes as easy as binding to a key:
+So for switching in-between the xrandr configurations you generate becomes as easy as binding to a key:

 ```bash
 set $displayMode "Set display mode [w]ork [l]aptop [h]ome"